 Fluorescence Spectrum of Chlorophyll

-The fluorescent spectrum below is recording with a white LED as light source and a leaf from one of our office plants as sample.
-The graph shows a nice cholyphyll fluorescence spectrum with a peak at 673 – 679 nm.
+The fluorescent spectrum below is recorded with a white LED as a light source and a leaf from one of our office plants as a sample.
+The graph shows a nice chlorophyll fluorescence spectrum with a peak at 673 – 679 nm.

 The following measurements have been obtained at The Department of Chemistry, Copenhagen University with the help of Dr. Thomas Just Sørensen.
 All measurements were captured using the PEBBLE VIS spectrometer connected to a fluorescence front-end optics with a 405 nm LED, a 455 nm short pass excitation filter, a 455 nm dichroic filter and a 466 nm Long Pass Emission filter.
 The integration time was around 100 msec for Fluorescein and Rhodamine, ADOTA and 500 msec for Cresyl Violet and DMQA.